 When a file is compressed, each logical page is compressed into one or more physical page units that are smaller in size than a logical page.
-The physical page size is specified by the Physical Page Size attribute (see Table).
+The physical page size is specified by the Physical Page Size attribute described under Creating File and Key Specification Structures.